Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 92.5%

-Source: CDC Measles Cases & Outbreaks Dashboard; Public Health Communications Collaborative; Johns Hopkins IVAC
+Source: CDC Measles Dashboard; Public Health Communications Collaborative; Johns Hopkins IVAC

 What Measles Actually Does to a Child's Body